Course guide of Solid-State Physics (2671141)

 Ordinary assessment session

-Assessment will be based on exams, in which students will have to demonstrate the competences acquired, laboratory experiments and the delivery and/or presentation of proposed seminars and problems.
-Participation, initiative, originality and quality of the work carried out by the student, both in the exams and in the daily work will be especially valued.
-The overall passing of the course will not be achieved without a uniform and balanced knowledge of the whole subject.
+Continuous assessment.
+Assessment will be based on exams, in which students will have to demonstrate the competences acquired and laboratory experiments.
+The overall passing of the subject will not be achieved without a uniform and balanced knowledge of the whole subject.

 Assessment will be based on the marks obtained in the following activities: